apocalyptech/exordium/docs/assumptions_limitations.rst

   updated while keeping the addition time intact.
 Some specific cases in which this is ensured:

-  - Fixing typos in album names / artist names
+  - Updating album/artist names in the file's tags
-  - Moving music files from one directory to another
+  - Moving music files from one directory to another, or renaming the files

   Combining the two may, however, result in the album being deleted from the library and then re-added.
 If the tags on a collection of files are